tprasadtp/ubuntu-post-install/README.md

 #### Note:

 - PPAs should be checked before they are added to the list.
-Sometimes PPAs listed in the file may not be available for all releases
+Sometimes PPAs listed in the file may not be available for all releases.
 - Peek ppa is not available for trusty and is not included in tests.
-- **PPAs are not added on travis tests on Pre-Release/Beta/Daily builds of Ubuntu.**

 ### Install Apps